This article provides an overview of how to share or send documents from DocHub. Techniques to share or send your document include the following:

 Organization members with the roles of Agent or Student can only view documents in the organization when the document Privacy setting is set to Organization Viewable or Public.

-You can learn more about organization roles here: Organization Roles and Permissions
+Organization Roles and Permissions

 Set privacy to "Public"